apinzone/apinzone.github.io/projects.md

 **Hemodynamic and Autonomic Modulation in Response to Additive Sympathetic Stressors in Young, Healthy Individuals**
 _International Journal of Exercise Science, In Review, 2025_.
-➤ Assessed autonomic reactivity in response to physiological stress and resistance exercise in a health, resistance-trained population.
+➤ Assessed autonomic reactivity in response to physiological stress and resistance exercise in a healthy, resistance-trained population.

 ## Applied Work
 **Sports Performance Modeling**